Apply the SEL-421 for high-speed distance and directional protection and complete control of a two-breaker bay.

 LEDs indicate the connection status to an SEL-TMU TiDL Merging Unit on a per-port basis.

-Eight 100 Mbps fiber-optic ports allow the TiDL-enabled relay to connect with eight remote SEL-TMU devices and to receive remote analog and digital data.
+Eight 100 Mbps fiber-optic ports allow the TiDL relay to connect with eight remote SEL-TMU devices and to receive remote analog and digital data.

 The 4U chassis has various mounting options to accommodate users’ hardware needs.